Gianluk92/Smart-Camera-IoT-System/README.md

 The same thing is for the MN, where the information from cooja sensor are token and processed before insert it inside oneM2M.

 For more detail read the overview.pdf file.
-Otherwise contact me gianlucagiuffrida@hotmail.it